CoderSales/Portfolio-Project-4/README.md

 - Easy to engage

 - Problem statement:
-How to develop a blog application that provides this functionality to the useer?
+How to develop a blog application that provides this functionality to the user?

 ## Technologies used:
 - [Python](https://www.python.org/)